alx-sch/nostr-nomad/README.md

    ```
 2. **Provide Substack Export**
  - Export your Substack data (check [here](https://support.substack.com/hc/en-us/articles/360037466012-How-do-I-export-my-posts)).
- - Unzip the archive and remove any posts you don’t want to migrate by deleting the corresponding `.html` files in the `posts/` folder.
+ - Optional: Unzip the archive and remove any posts you don’t want to migrate by deleting the corresponding `.html` files in the `posts/` folder.
- - Place the unzipped export folder into `user_input/export/`.
+ - Place the export zip file or directory into `user_entries/export/`.
 It should contain a `posts.csv` file and a `posts/` directory with your `.html` files.

 3. **Provide Key and Relays**
- - Add your private key (in hex or nsec format) and the relays you'd like to publish to in the `config.ini` file in `user_input/`.
+ - Add your private key (in hex or nsec format) and the relays you'd like to publish to in the `config.ini` file in `user_entries/`.
  - The private key is used **only** to sign Nostr events and is **never shared**.
  - To generate a random key at runtime, simply set the private key to `x`.
  - ⚠️ Note: Some relays may require prior authorization and might reject events from unknown keys.